raspberrypilearning/party-popper/en/step_3.md

 **Debug:**

+--- collapse ---

+---
-You see the message `Speaker is not defined`:
+title: I see the message `Speaker is not defined`
+---

-+ Add `, Speaker` to the end of line 1.
+Add `, Speaker` to the end of line 1.

+--- /collapse ---

+--- collapse ---

+---
-If "Pop" message doesn't appear in the shell:
+title: The "Pop" message doesn't appear in the shell
+---

-+ Check the Thonny console for any error messages and fix your code so it looks exactly like the example.
+Check the Thonny console for any error messages and fix your code so it looks exactly like the example.

+--- /collapse ---

+--- collapse ---

+---
+title: The RGB LED doesn't light up
+---

 If the RGB LED doesn't light up:
 + Check that the jumper wires are connected to the correct pins.
 + Check for any lose connections.
 + Check the LED has not blown.

-<mark>Add an ingredient for checking that an LED is working.</mark>
+--- /collapse ---

+--- collapse ---

+---
+title: The buzzer doesn't make a sound
+---

 If the buzzer doesn't make a sound:
 + Check that the correct legs are connected to the correct pins.
 + Check for loose connections.
 + Check you are playing a frequency you can hear: values should be between 15 - 15,000.
 + Check that you are using a **passive** buzzer.

+--- /collapse ---

 --- /task ---